railsuser2014/openobject-doc-book-en/3/3_9/chart_of_accounts.rst

 *  :guilabel:`Code`: the code of the account type.

-*  :guilabel:`P&L / BS Category`: this category determines where in a report the account will be printed (i.e. Balance Sheet and Profit and Loss).
+*  :guilabel:`PL/BS Category`: this category determines where in a report the account will be printed (i.e. Balance Sheet and Profit and Loss).
 There are five types you can use: No type at all (/), Balance Sheet (Assets Accounts = active), Balance Sheet (Liabilities Accounts = passive), Profit & Loss (Income) and Profit & Loss (Expense).

 *  :guilabel:`Deferral Method`: this field indicates how and whether the account will be transferred at financial year closing.
     ``None`` means that the account will not be transferred.
 Typically used for profit and loss accounts.